aziontech/scc_check/README.md

 # SCC Complexity Check

-This repository contains a GitHub Actions workflow that automatically analyzes code complexity using the SCC tool when a Pull Request is opened, providing metrics about complexity and lines of code differences between branches.
+This repository contains a GitHub Action that automatically analyzes code complexity using the SCC tool when a Pull Request is opened, providing metrics about complexity and lines of code differences between branches.

 ## How to Use in Your Project

+Create a workflow file in your repository (e.g., `.github/workflows/complexity_check.yml`) with the following content:

 ```yaml
 name: SCC Complexity Check